 An AMF can be taken graciously out of service as follows:

 - If an UDSF is deployed in the network, then the AMF stores the context for registered UE(s) in the UDSF.
-The UE context includes the per AMF set unique AMF UE NGAP ID.
+The UE context includes the NGAP-UE-AMF-ID which is unique per AMF set.
 If there are ongoing transactions (e.g. N1 procedure) for certain UE(s), AMF stores the UE context(s) in the UDSF upon completion of an ongoing transaction.

 NOTE 1: It is assumed that the UE contexts from the old AMF include all event subscriptions with peer CP NFs.